-Fact vs. Fiction: What Every Public Health Official Should Know About Free-Roaming Cats
+What Every Public Health Official Should Know About Community Cats

 Gray and white community cat with a freshly tipped ear to indicate he is a feral cat who is part of a managed cat colony

-Trap-neuter-return (TNR) is a common-sense, cost-effective solution for managing populations of unowned, free-roaming cats (sometimes called stray, feral or “community cats”) by preventing additional births — rather than trying to round up, house, feed and kill more cats.
-Despite TNR becoming increasingly popular over the past 25 years, a great deal of misinformation exists regarding TNR, and outdoor cats in general.
+Trap-neuter-vaccinate-return (TNVR) is a common-sense, cost-effective solution for managing community cat populations by preventing additional births — rather than trying to round up, house, feed, and kill more cats.
+Despite TNVR becoming increasingly popular over the past few decades, a great deal of misinformation exists regarding TNVR programs and community cats in general.

 To protect your community’s public health and welfare, you need to know the facts.

-Fiction: TNR increases the risk of rabies transmission to humans, domestic animals and wildlife.
+Fiction: TNVR increases the risk of rabies transmission to humans, domestic animals, and wildlife.

 Since 1975, the CDC has documented 109 cases of human rabies in the U.S., most of which were attributed to contact with wildlife.
 Of the 26 cases attributed to domestic animals, 25 were attributed to dogs (nearly all exposures were outside the U.S.).
 Just one case was attributed to contact with a cat.7 (Seven cases were the result of organ and arterial transplants.)

-Fiction: TNR doesn’t reduce the spread of toxoplasmosis to humans, domestic animals and wildlife.
+Fiction: TNVR doesn’t reduce the spread of toxoplasmosis to humans, domestic animals, and wildlife.

 Data from the large-scale National Health and Nutrition Examination Survey reveal a significant decrease between 1988 and 2010 in the